bagnalla/zar/ocaml/zar/README.md

 The size of the in-memory representation of a coin with bias `p = n / d` is proportional to `d` (after bringing the fraction to reduced form).
-The size of an `n`-sided die is proportional to `n`, and a finite distribution to the sum of its weights.
+The size of an `n`-sided die is proportional to `n`, and the size of a finite distribution to the sum of its weights.
 The formal results we provide are partial in the sense that they only apply to samplers that execute without running out of memory.
 I.e., we do not provide any guarantees against stack overflow or out-of-memory errors when, e.g., `n` is too large.